Héctor Maisonave: Casa Blanca Club

 In the late 1970s Maisonave was also a dance club promoter in New York City and worked for Robert Tirado who was the owner of the famous Casablanca nightclub.
 Casablanca was the home for many famous latin entertainers who performed throughout the 1970s and 1980s.
 Casablanca was located on 1674 Broadway, which is also the site of the old Birdland club.
 With a music format that included popular radio DJs and four live bands nightly, Maisonave helped Robert Tirado double the club attendance.

 Casa Blanca often drew crowds larger than Studio 54 - its neighbor just two blocks away - with lines that extended down Broadway, and spilled onto West 52nd Street.

 Recent work

-Maisonave continues to be active in the music world.
+Maisonave continued to be active in the music world.
 His company - Maisonave Management - lists talent booking, concert promotions, music publishing and copyrighting amongst its many current services.

 Over the past few years Maisonave has promoted concerts for Grupo Manía, Tito Rojas and José Alberto "El Canario".
-He also continues to manage the musical careers of La India and Tito Nieves.
+He also continued to manage the musical careers of La India and Tito Nieves.

-India is set to release her tenth studio album with Top Stop Music.
+La India is set to release her tenth studio album with Top Stop Music.